ctools/ctools/doc/source/users/reference_manual/csresspec.rst

 - the subtraction of the model from the counts (SUB)
 - the subtraction and division by the model (SUBDIV)
 - the subtraction and division by the square root of the model (SUBDIVSQRT)
-- the computation of the significance using Li & Ma (SIGNIFICANCE)
+- the computation of the significance based on the likelihood-ratio test for Poisson statistics (SIGNIFICANCE)

+The SUBDIVSQRT and SIGNIFICANCE algorithms approximate the residual significance and may become inaccurate in the low-counting regime.

 The counts, model, and residual spectra are written into a FITS file.